Nate Savage’s 26-week guitar technique course

 This strumming pattern isn’t really that difficult but it can get difficult depending on the tempo of the song that you are playing.
 We will be in the key of G major for this lesson and the chords that we will be using are the open G, C and D chords.

 Make a regular open G chord.
 Play the 6th string with a downstroke.
-Strum the top four strings twice with a downstoke and then an upstroke.
+Strum the top four strings twice with a downstroke and then an upstroke.
 Now play the 5th string with a down stroke and strum the top four strings again using a downstroke and an upstroke.
 That is the whole strumming pattern.
 If you look at the TAB you will see that you repeat the strumming pattern four times for the G chord before moving to the C chord.

 Now we need to apply the strumming patter to a C chord.
 Make an open C and play the strumming pattern.
 This time the bass notes will be on the 5th and 4th strings instead of the 6th and 5th strings.
-Start on the 5th string with a downstroke and then strum the top three strings twice with a downstoke and then an upstroke.
+Start on the 5th string with a downstroke and then strum the top three strings twice with a downstroke and then an upstroke.
 Play the 4th string with a down stroke and then strum two more times.
 Play this pattern four times for the C chord before moving to the D chord.

 Get a regular open D chord in place and play the 4th string with a downstroke and then strum the top three strings twice with a down up.
 Play the 5th string with a downstroke and then strum the top three strings twice with a down up.
 Play the pattern for the D chord four times.

 Finish off the progression by playing the strumming pattern on the G chord four more times.
-Repeat the progression until you feel comfortable with the strumming pattern
+Repeat the progression until you feel comfortable with the strumming pattern.

 The hardest part about this strumming pattern is probably hitting the correct strings for the bass notes in between the strumming parts.
 Take it slowly and your picking hand will start to remember where the bass notes are and which ones go with each chord.